-CIV is the most commonly used valuation base by Victorian Local Government with over 70 Councils applying this methodology.
+CIV is the most commonly used valuation base by Victorian Local Government.
 Based on the value of both land and all improvements on the land, it is relatively easy to understand for ratepayers as it equates the market value of the property.

-Section 161 of the Act provides that a Council may raise any general rates by the application of a differential rate if it - a.
-Uses the capital improved value system of valuing land; and b.
-Considers that a differential rate will contribute to the equitable and efficient carrying out of its functions.
+Section 161 of the Act provides that a Council may raise any general rates by the application of a differential rate if it -

+- a) Uses the capital improved value system of valuing land; and - b) Considers that a differential rate will contribute to the equitable and efficient carrying out of its functions.

-Where a council does not utilise CIV, it may only apply limited differential rates in relation to farm land, urban farm land or residential use land.
+Where a council does not utilise CIV as the valuation base, it may only apply limited differential rates in relation to farm land, urban farm land or residential use land.